moniac/performance-matters-server-side/README.md

 Those who don't have it enabled won't see the input.
 The website will stil work just as fine.

-#### Ideas for in the future

-* #### Virtual DOM

-I'd like to use a virtual DOM to update the list of items.
-The one I am most familiar with is React, but it's a good excercise to use another one.

-* #### Service Worker

-With a service worker the list of data can be cached and loaded instantly, with no need for an internet connection.

 ### Optimizing

 The project doesn't have a lot of fancy CSS, but it does have a large amount of items.